 A 30-Minute Meditation for Investigating Panic Attacks

 Note: Before beginning this guided meditation, please consider whether this is the right time for you to do it.
 Do you feel reasonably safe and open?
 If not, do some mindful breathing and come back to it at another time.

-- First, thank yourself for taking some precious time for meditation.
+- First, congratulate yourself that you are dedicating some precious time for meditation.

 - Become aware of your body and mind and whatever you are carrying within you.
 Perhaps there are feelings from the day’s events or whatever has been going on recently.

 - May you simply allow and acknowledge whatever is within you and let it be, without any form of analysis.

 - Gradually, shift the focus of awareness to the breath, breathing normally and naturally.
 As you breathe in, be aware of breathing in, and as you breathe out, be aware of breathing out.